TapTrack/TappyKeyboardAutoLauncher/README.md

 ## Example

-If invoked without any command line arguments or options, the utility include text records as keystrokes with an {ENTER} keystroke after each record:
+If invoked without any command line arguments or options, the utility includes text records as keystrokes with an {ENTER} keystroke after each record:

 `TappyKeyboardAutoLauncher`